 Is CBD right for your pet?
 Do you know what CBD actually is?
-Everyone wants what is best for their furry friends, and CBD Oil might be worth looking into.
+Everyone wants what is best for their pets, and CBD Oil might be worth looking into.

 CBD is a part of the Cannabinoid family, and is found naturally in the cannabis plant.
-While CBD is usually associated with Marijuana, it will not actually get you or your pet “high”.
-CBD is completely non-psychoactive and has been known to be safe to use on pets as there is no known toxicity level, so no need to worry about an overdose.
+While CBD is usually associated with Marijuana, it is not the same.
+CBD is non-psychoactive and has been known to be safe to use on pets as there is no known toxicity level and virtually no way to overdose.
 CBD Interacts with the body the same way in pets that it does in humans, via ECS (Endocannabinoid System).
-CBD does not give your pet a groggy feeling and, unlike many medications, does not do any damage to the body such as the kidneys, GI tract, and the liver.
+CBD does not give your pet a groggy feeling and, unlike many medications, it cannot damage organs such as the kidneys, GI tract, and the liver.

-While many first time users have worries about CBD safety, side effects involved in using CBD Oil for pets are very rare, with more pets being harmed by coffee, or chocolate.
-Always consult with your vet before administering anything new to your pet, even though there are very few ingredients in a pets normal diet that may interact with CBD, it's always safe to consult your veterinarian first.
+While many first time users have worries about CBD safety, side effects involved in using CBD are very rare.
+Always consult with your vet before administering anything new to your pet.
+Even though there are very few ingredients in a pets normal diet that may interact with CBD, it's always safe to consult your veterinarian first.
 One thing to remember is that CBD use is unique to every individual and will be different for every pet.
 Common reasons pet lovers enjoy giving CBD to their pet is that it can help with anxiety and stress (think lightning storms and the 4th of July fireworks!), depression, pain, arthritic joints, and inflammation.

 Will CBD be beneficial to your pet?

-- CBD has been shown to be a natural anticonvulsant.
+- CBD has been known to be a natural anticonvulsant in seizure-prone animals.

 - CBD has been used in treating a wide range of anti-inflammatory conditions, to help reduce joint pain, and joint swelling.

 - CBD has been used in the past to reduce stress, anxiety and depression.
 Phobias, and a wide variety of mental conditions.
 Pets just like humans can suffer from many of the same problems.